gsmartensson/brain_age_prediction_public/README.md

 ```
 and the run `python2.7 fslinstaller.py`.

-- Please report any problems with running AVRA on https://github.com/gsmartensson/avra_public/issues
+- Please report any problems with running the tool on https://github.com/gsmartensson/brain_age_prediction_public/issues

 ## Citation
-If you use AVRA in your research, please cite:
+If you use this tool in your research, please cite:
-> Gustav Mårtensson, Daniel Ferreira, Lena Cavallin, J-Sebastian Muehlboeck, Lars-Olof Wahlund, Chunliang Wang, and Eric Westman, [AVRA: Automatic Visual Ratings of Atrophy from MRI images using Recurrent Convolutional Neural Networks.](https://www.sciencedirect.com/science/article/pii/S2213158219302220), NeuroImage: Clinical, 2019.
+> TBA

 ## License

 The code in this project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.

-Please note that AVRA relies on third-party software with other licesenses:
+Please note that this tool relies on third-party software with other licesenses:
 - FSL - see [FSL license](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Licence) for details.
 - nipype - see [license](https://github.com/nipy/nipype/blob/master/LICENSE) for details.
 - nibabel - see [license](http://nipy.org/nibabel/legal.html) for details.